Former Jets Tomlinson, Taylor headed to HOF

 HOUSTON — Two former Jets are headed to Canton.

-LaDainian Tomlinson and Jason Taylor were selected for enshrinement into the Pro Football Hall of Fame when the 2017 class was announced during the NFL Honors award show Saturday evening.
+LaDainian Tomlinson and Jason Taylor were selected for enshrinement into the Pro Football Hall of Fame Saturday night.
+The two bring the Hall’s number of players and coaches with Jets connections — headed by Joe Namath and Weeb Ewbank — to 12.

-Five of the 15 finalists had Jets connections: Tomlinson, Taylor, Kevin Mawae, Alan Faneca, and Ty Law.
+Five of Saturday’s 15 finalists had Jets connections: Tomlinson, Taylor, Kevin Mawae, Alan Faneca and Ty Law.

-Law, who had two separate stints with the Jets (2005 and ’08), made his mark with their biggest rivals, the Patriots.
-The former five-time Pro Bowl cornerback, who played 10 seasons in New England, had 53 interceptions and seven touchdowns in his career.
+Law, who had two stints with the Jets (2005 and ’08), made his mark with their biggest rivals, the Patriots.
+The former five-time Pro Bowl cornerback, who played 10 seasons with New England, had 53 interceptions and seven touchdowns in his career.

+Besides Namath and Ewbank, players already enshrined primarily as Jets are Martin, Don Maynard and John Riggins.
+Brett Favre, Ronnie Lott, Art Monk, Ron Wolf and coach Bill Parcells are the others with Jets ties.

 Comments